pritamkushwah04/EarBeats/README.md

 ## Description

 Earbeats is a static single-page website that transforms the way users explore and shop for audio products.
-Unlike traditional marketplaces that offer only static images of products, Earbeats employs the power of Three.js to provide an immersive 3D experience.
+Unlike traditional marketplaces that offer only static images of products, Earbeats employs the power of Three.js to provide an **immersive 3D experience**.

 **Key Features:**